 “Generous sponsors like Hy-Vee help Food Bank of Iowa keep pantries stocked so families can shop with dignity in a safe, familiar environment that meets them where they are,” Nielsen said.

-This is the second school pantry Hy-Vee has opened this year partnering with Feeding America food banks, with more in-school pantries planned.
+This is the second school pantry Hy-Vee has opened this year with Feeding America food banks, and more in-school pantries planned.

-For more than 15 years, Hy-Vee has worked with Feeding America and its network of food banks, providing more than 155 million meals for those in need.
+For more than 15 years, Hy-Vee has worked with Feeding America and its network, providing more than 155 million meals for those in need.
 The West Des Moines, Iowa-based company operates more than 285 retail stores across eight Midwestern states.

 [RELATED: Hy-Vee Donates $125K To Help Feed Families]